pmvdbijl7/axetra/README.md

-# axetra
+# Axetra
-A basic app to handle tasks.
+Axetra is a basic app to manage tasks.
+Updates to the app follow soon.